alan-kudelko/DrinkCreator6000/README.md

 - Arduino FreeRTOS wrapper
 - LiquidCrystal_I2C Library
 - Currently migrating to CMake + VS Code for portable and maintainable build system
+- Firmware is being gradually refactored to comply with the MISRA C:2025 standard to improve code safety, readability, and long-term maintainability

 ---